fabriciorissetto/CustomActivator/README.md

 ```
 It will return the instance of an object that implements the interface **and each property will have its default value**.

 > Note: The call to CustomActivator.CreateInstance<> works with classes too (not only interfaces!).
-If you pass a class to it internally the `Ativator.CreateInstance<>` from the .NET Framework will be called.
+So if you pass a class, it just calls the default `Ativator.CreateInstance<>` from the .NET Framework.

 ###Other Features

 #####Instantiate with custom values
-You can also call it passing a Dictionary<string, object> as parameter to set default values to the properties:
+You can also call it passing a Dictionary<string, object> as parameter to set values to the properties:
 ```sh
 var properties = new Dictionary<string, object>();
 properties.Add("Integer", 30);